 Jennifer's main interest include her 2 children, traveling, reading, and just relaxing at home.

 Tashina M. Azure, an enrolled member of the Turtle Mountain Band of Chippewa Indians in North Dakota, and a tribal descendant from Sac and Fox Tribe of the Mississippi in Iowa (Meskwaki Nation), was appointed as the Court Administrator on July 22, 2015.
 She received her Bachelors of Arts at Haskell Indian Nations University majoring in American Indian Studies graduating in May 2006.
-Tashina started her work in Indian Country after her graduation where she worked for Four Winds Native Center as Grant Writer and Youth Photography Coordinator.
+Tashina started her work in Indian Country after her graduation where she worked for Four Winds Native Center as a Grant Writer and Youth Photography Coordinator.

 In August 2007 Tashina enlisted in the United States Navy as an Aviation Ordnanceman.
 She has served in Operation Iraqi Freedom and was deployed on the USS Harry S. Truman (CVN-75).
 After her deployment she was transferred to Hell Sea Combat Squadron Two out of Norfolk, VA where she worked as Quarter Deck Manager.
-She has received numerous medals and accommodations in her Navy Career including a Navy Achievement Medal for her dedication and outstanding service to her Squadron.
+She has received numerous medals and accommodations in her Navy Career including a Navy Achievement Medal for her dedication for outstanding service to her Squadron.
 She completed her tour of duty in May 2012 as an Aviation Ordnanceman Second Class Petty Officer.

 After serving in the USN she was selected as a Post-baccalaureate Research Education Program (PREP) Scholar and attended University of Kansas where she received her Master’s Certificate in Community Health and Development.
 In August 2012 she worked with Prairie Band Potawatomi Nation on their “Return to Healthy Past Project” where she presented her research at the KU Graduate Research Conference.
-In May 2013 she was selected as a Pre Law Summer Institute (PLSI) Scholar and attended the Pre-Law Summer Institute through the American Indian Law Center in Albuquerque, New Mexico prior to the beginning of law school at the University Of Kansas School Of Law.
-In May 2014 she was selected and started work as a Legal Intern for Lac Courte Oreilles Tribe.
+In May 2013 she was selected as a Pre-Law Summer Institute (PLSI) Scholar and attended the Pre-Law Summer Institute through the American Indian Law Center in Albuquerque, New Mexico prior to the beginning of law school at the University Of Kansas School Of Law.
+In May 2014 she was selected and started work as a Legal Intern for Lac Courte Oreilles Tribe Attorney General Office.
 After she completed her legal internship she was hired as a private contractor working on Tribal Codes and Statutes for the Lac Courte Oreilles Tribe in Northern Wisconsin.
 In August 2014 she continued her work in the Legal field and Government relations when she was hired at Social Security Administration as a Claims Representative in Kansas City, Kansas.

 Tashina's main interest include her family, photography, beading, traveling, and going to powwows near and far.